 exhibition of the Emanuel Rudolph Collection of Botanical

-To view the complete collection of over 700 images, click Dr. Emanuel Rudolph Botanical Print Collection and click on the botanical prints image gallery.
+To view the complete collection of over 700 images, click Dr. Emanuel Rudolph Botanical Print Collection and click browse.

 Preservation of the Collection